BrutPitt/glChAoS.P/readme.md

 **CMake**

-In the folder *“./src”*there is the *“CmakeLists.txt”*, use this folder as base directory.
+In the folder `./src` there is the `CmakeLists.txt`, use this folder as base directory.

 Read below more obout your OS.